 4.10 [VIM3: 3.10; VIM2: 4.4; VIM1: 4.04] 3.10 (4.4) measuring chain measuring chain series of elements of a measuring system constituting a single path of the signal from a sensor to an output element series of elements of a measuring system constituting a single path of the signal from a sensor to an output element EXAMPLE 1 Electro-acoustic measuring chain comprising a microphone, attenuator, filter, amplifier, and voltmeter.
-EXAMPLE 1 Electro-acoustic measuring chain comprising a microphone, attenuator, filter, amplifier, and voltmeter.
+EXAMPLE 1 Electro-acoustic measuring chain comprising a microphone, attenuator filter, amplifier, and voltmeter.
 EXAMPLE 2 Mechanical measuring chain comprising a Bourdon tube, system of levers, two gears, and a mechanical dial.
-EXAMPLE 2 Mechanical measuring chain comprising a Bourdon tube, system of levers, two gears, and a mechanical dial.
-4.11 [VIM3: 3.11; VIM2: 4.30; VIM1: 4.33] 3.11 (4.30) adjustment adjustment of a measuring system adjustment of a measuring system adjustment set of operations carried out on a measuring system so that it provides prescribed indications corresponding to given values of a quantity being measured set of operations carried out on a measuring system so that it provides prescribed indications corresponding to given values of a quantity to be measured NOTE 1 If there is any doubt that the context in which the term is being used is that of NOTE 2 Types of adjustment of a measuring system include zero adjustment , offset adjustment, and span adjustment (sometimes called "gain adjustment").
+EXAMPLE 2 Mechanical measuring chain comprising a Bourdon tube, system of levers two gears, and a mechanical dial.
+4.11 [VIM3: 3.11; VIM2: 4.30; VIM1: 4.33] 3.11 (4.30) adjustment adjustment of a measuring system adjustment of a measuring system adjustment set of operations carried out on a measuring system so that it provides prescribed indications corresponding to given values of a quantity being measured are avised indications, corresponding to given values of a guartity to be NOTE 1 If there is any doubt that the context in which the term is being used is that of metrology, the long form "adjustment of a measuring system" might be used.
+NOTE 2 Types of adjustment of a measuring system include zero adjustment, offset adjustment, and span adjustment (sometimes called "gain adjustment").
 NOTE 1 Types of adjustment of a measuring system include zero adjustment of a measuring system , offset adjustment, and span adjustment (sometimes called gain adjustment).
 NOTE 3 Adjustment of a measuring system should not be confused with calibration , which is sometimes a prerequisite for adjustment.
-NOTE 2 Adjustment of a measuring system should not be confused with calibration , which is a prerequisite for adjustment.
 NOTE 4 After an adjustment of a measuring system, the measuring system must usually be recalibrated.
 NOTE 3 After an adjustment of a measuring system, the measuring system must usually be recalibrated.
-4.12 [VIM3: 3.12] 3.12 zero adjustment zero adjustment of a measuring system zero adjustment of a measuring system zero adjustment adjustment of a measuring system so that it provides a null adjustment of a measuring system so that it provides a null indication indication corresponding to a zero value of a quantity being measured corresponding to a zero value of a quantity to be measured
+4.12 [VIM3: 3.12] 3.12 zero adjustment zero adjustment of a measuring system zero adjustment of a measuring system zero adjustment adjustment of a measuring system so that it provides a null adjustment of a measuring system so that it provides a null indication indication corresponding to a zero value of a quantity being corresponding to a zero value of a quantity to be measured measured

-NOTE 1 If there is any doubt that the context in which the term is being used is that of metrology, the long form "zero adjustment of a measuring system" might be used.
-4.13 [VIM3: 4.1; VIM2: 3.2; VIM1: 3.02] 4.1 (3.2) indication indication instrumental indication reading value of a quantity provided by an indicating measuring instrument quantity value provided by a measuring instrument or a measuring system NOTE 1 Step 2 of the calibration of a measuring instrument or a measuring system involves establishing the relation between indications and measured values .
-Indications are thus independent of whether the instrument has been calibrated.
-NOTE 2 An indication and a corresponding value of the quantity being measured are not necessarily values of quantities of the same kind .
-For example, an indication might whereas the guantity being measured might be a pressure.
-The two entities are not to be confused, even though a symbol of a value of the quantity being measured might be written on the instrument display.
-NOTE 1 An indication may be presented in visual or acoustic form or may be transferred to another device.
+4.1 (3.2) indication quantity value provided by a measuring instrument or a measuring system quantity value provided by a measuring instrument or a measuring system quantity value provided by a measuring instrument or a measuring system NOTE 1 An indication may be presented in visual or acoustic form or may be transferred to another device.
 An indication is often given by the position of a pointer on the display for analogue outputs, a displayed or printed number for digital outputs, a code pattern for code outputs, or an assigned quantity value for material measures .
 NOTE 2 An indication and a corresponding value of the quantity being measured are not necessarily values of quantities of the same kind .
-NOTE 3 Indications are sometimes understood as quantities, rather than as values.
-4.14 [VIM3: 4.2] 4.2 blank indication blank indication background indication background indication indication obtained from a phenomenon, body, or substance similar to the one under investigation, but for which a quantity of interest is supposed not to be present, or is not contributing to the indication indication obtained from a phenomenon, body, or substance similar to the one under investigation, but for which a quantity of interest is supposed not to be present, or is not contributing to the indication 56 © ICGM 2021 All rights reserve
+4.2 4.2 blank indication background indication indication obtained from a phenomenon, body, or substance similar to the one under investigation, but for which a quantity of interest is supposed not to be present, or is not contributing to the indication